FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 	- A vector of type `:::freefem real[int]`

-* The right hand-side of the PDE in 2d, the terms of the linear form: for given functions $K,\, f$:
+* The right hand-side of the Partial Differential Equation in 2D, the terms of the linear form: for given functions $K,\, f$:

 	- `:::freefem int2d(Th)(K*w) = ` $\displaystyle\sum_{T\in\mathtt{Th}}\int_{T} K\,w$